 While in law school, Jacob was editor in chief of the Penn State Law Review.
 In addition, Jacob served as a legal intern for the Honorable Judge Renee Cohn Jubelirer of the Commonwealth Court of Pennsylvania.
-Jacob is a member of the Programming Committee for the Chicago Chapter of the Worldwide Employee Benefits Network.
-Internally, Jacob serves on the Firm's Pro Bono and Community Service Committee.
+Jacob is the Chairperson of the Young Professionals Board of Equip for Equality.
+Internally, Jacob serves on the Firm’s Pro Bono and Community Service Committee.